pymupdf/PyMuPDF/docs/page.rst

       :arg point_like point: the top left point of a 20 x 20 rectangle containing the MuPDF-provided "note" icon.

       :arg str text: the commentary text.
 This will be shown on double clicking or hovering over the icon.
 May contain any Latin characters.
-      :arg str icon: *(new in v1.16.0)* choose one of "Note" (default), "Comment", "Help", "Insert", "Key", "NewParagraph", "Paragraph" as the visual symbol for the embodied text [#f4]_.
+      :arg str icon: choose one of "Note" (default), "Comment", "Help", "Insert", "Key", "NewParagraph", "Paragraph" as the visual symbol for the embodied text [#f4]_.
+(New in v1.16.0)

       :rtype: :ref:`Annot`
       :returns: the created annotation.
 Stroke color yellow = (1, 1, 0), no fill color support.